 NOTE: The Selection Committee prefers that at least one of the letters relate to clinical work/training and one relate to academic or research training.
 The nature of the third letter is at your discretion.
 If you cannot supply a reference in both clinical and academic categories, the Committee will accept three letters in the same category.

-- Within uApply, applicants must upload (in PDF format) the following supporting documentation by the December 15 application deadline.
+- Within the application, applicants must upload (in PDF format) the following supporting documentation by the December 1 application deadline.
 (More details on the uploading process can be viewed on the uApply Help Site).

 - Transcripts: An unofficial copy of your complete university-level academic record to date must be uploaded through uApply - including any McGill transcripts.
 (Quebec residents: CEGEP transcripts are not required).
 All transcripts received via the upload process are considered unofficial.
 If you are offered admission, you will also need to provide official transcripts (sent to us by mail in a sealed envelope directly from the institution).
 Your offer of admission will be contingent upon the receipt and verification of these official documents.
 Please do not send these official records until we request them from you.

-- Personal Statement: A statement NO LONGER than one (1) page in length must be uploaded through uApply.
+- Personal Statement: Personal Statement: A statement NO LONGER than 500 words must be uploaded through uApply.
 Please write the words 'PERSONAL STATEMENT' as well as your first and last name at the top of the page of your pdf document.
 The personal statement should briefly describe your previous experience (research, educational, extracurricular, work), career goals and any special circumstances that should be taken into consideration for your application.
-Please note that admissions committee members will read only the first page of any uploaded personal statement.
+Please note that admissions committee members will read only the first 500 words of any uploaded personal statement.

 - Writing sample (e.g., paper for a course, MA thesis, publication).

-- PhD Pre-Admission Academic Checklist: Complete and upload through uApply the PhD Pre-Admission Academic Checklist [.doc].
+- PhD Pre-Admission Academic Checklist: Complete and upload through the online application the PhD Pre-Admission Academic Checklist [.doc].
 Consult the Counselling Psychology Pre-Admission Academic Domains Guide [.pdf] to determine how to categorize courses when completing the Checklist.

 - International applicants: Submission of English language proficiency, if applicable, as described in International Applicants section above.